Showing posts with label friends. Show all posts

 We listened to Donald Davis, Kate Campbell, & Josh Goforth.

-Delores Hydock's long program was about a woman that worked for Loveman's Department Store "In her own fashion."
+Delores Hydock's long program was about a woman who worked for Loveman's Department Store "In her own fashion."

-Bobby Horton playing guitar while Dolores told the story of Ninette Griffith & Loveman's Department store
+Bobby Horton played guitar while Dolores told the story of Ninette Griffith & Loveman's Department store.

 My friend and I enjoyed a meal at City Hardware.
 I ordered a red, white, and blue salad with chicken.